 - Community litter grants up to $10,000 available for major initiatives or regional projects

-- Grants up to $5,000 available for local area projects
+- Grants of up to $5,000 available for local area projects

-Applications are now open for the Keep Australia Beautiful Council (KABC) 2021 Community Litter Grants program.
+- Applications are now open for the Keep Australia Beautiful Council Community Litter Grants program

-Community groups, schools, small to medium-sized enterprises, and local governments can apply for grants of up to $10,000 for major initiatives or regional projects, or $5,000 for local area projects.
+Community groups, schools, small-to medium-sized enterprises, and local governments can apply for litter grants of up to $10,000 for major initiatives or regional projects, or $5,000 for local area projects.

 Successful projects will help reduce litter at events, sporting and recreation venues, roadsides, waterways, and shopping and commercial precincts.
 They will also target the incorrect disposal of cigarette butts and takeaway food containers.

-Applications for Community Litter Grants close on May 28, 2021.
+Applications for the Community Litter Grants close Tuesday June 21, 2022.

-"The KABC Community Litter Grants provide financial support and guidance for communities and organisations that want to implement lasting changes that reduce litter and change littering behaviour.
+"The KABC Community Litter Grants provide support for communities and organisations who want to help the environment through litter reduction and changing littering behaviour.

-"I encourage community groups and individuals to take advantage of these grants to help them run these important grassroots initiatives, which bring us closer to our ultimate goal of a litter-free Western Australia."
+"I encourage all community groups to take advantage of these grants to help them run these important grassroots initiatives, which bring us closer to our ultimate goal of a litter-free Western Australia."